Meg LeFauve: Career

-LeFauve began her film career as a producer and President of Egg Pictures, Jodie Foster's film company.
+LeFauve began her film career as a president and producer of Egg Pictures, Jodie Foster's film company.
 During that time, LeFauve produced films that were nominated for an Emmy, a Golden Globe, and was awarded a Peabody for Jane Anderson's Showtime film, The Baby Dance.
-LeFauve produced "The Dangerous Lives of Altar Boys" for Egg Pictures.
-Starring Kieran Culkin, Jodie Foster and Vincent D'Onofrio, the film opened to rave reviews and won the 2003 IFP Spirit Award for Best First Feature.
+LeFauve produced The Dangerous Lives of Altar Boys for Egg Pictures.
+Starring Kieran Culkin, Jodie Foster and Vincent D'Onofrio, the film opened to rave reviews and won the 2003 Independent Spirit Award for Best First Feature.

 LeFauve was a mentor at Meryl Streep's writer's lab, and is currently a consultant to Screen New South Wales, Screen Australia, and Film Victoria.
 She has mentored at the Sundance Creative Producer Lab and is a board member and returning participant at CineStory Script Sessions.
 LeFauve has taught at AFI and served as co-chair of the Graduate Producers Program at UCLA's School of Film and Television, where she taught master level story and development classes for over seven years.
 LeFauve also has been known to give seminars from time to time.